-The Institute for Molecular and Cellular Regulation (IMCR)
+Institute for Molecular and Cellular Regulation (IMCR)

-Joint/Usage Research Program Fiscal Year (FY) 2017
+Joint/Usage Research Program for Endocrine/Metabolism (Fiscal Year 2018)

-The applicant must be a researcher at a university or public research institute and must hold an academic degree comparable to a doctorate (Ph.D. or equivalent), or must have attained an equivalent academic qualification via research and academic publications.
+The applicant must be a researcher at a university or a public research institute and must hold an academic degree comparable to a doctorate (Ph.D. or equivalent), or must have attained an equivalent academic qualification via research and academic publications.

 *Graduate students are NOT eligible to apply, but are eligible to participate as collaborators to their supervisors.